deeprjs/deepr/README.md

 Another point is the type system.
 Providing schemas and types is certainly an important feature, but we believe it should not be included in the core specifications.
 A fine type system (such as those provided by TypeScript or Flow) should be optional and implemented orthogonally as an extension.
 Or even better, if types are specified deeper in the backend stack (i.e., in the business layer), an additional type system may not be necessary.

-Finally, let's question the very nature of GraphQL: the fact that it is language.
+Finally, let's question the very nature of GraphQL: the fact that it is a language.
 Indeed, do we need another language?
 The GraphQL language makes queries prettier, but is it worth it?
 Adding a new language to the stack is no small matter, it brings a whole new world that must be connected — both on the frontend and backend sides — to an actual programming language.
 As a result, everything gets more complicated.

-All this leads us to think that GraphQL is not a valid solution.
-We love the main idea though.
-The ability to compose method calls is fantastic.
-So we wrote the minimum viable specifications to do precisely that.
+We love the main idea behind GraphQL, and especially the ability to compose method calls.
+But we think there may be a better way to achieve this goal.
+That's why we wrote Deepr.

 ## Guide